FINTECC is beginning work in Ukraine, to support the implementation of resource efficiency technologies.

 The EBRD’s in-house energy and water efficiency specialists review energy, water and material efficiency potential in client operations and assist in identifying the best way to support them in implementing investment opportunities.

 International specialists are available where necessary to conduct resource efficiency audits, helping companies to prioritise sustainable resource efficiency investments and understand the technical and financial feasibility of climate technologies in their context.
 To find out more about resource efficiency audits please visit the Technical Support page.

 FINTECC supports the Ukrainian government with institutional, policy and regulatory policy support assisting in the design of an effective policy framework for resource efficiency technology transfer.
 In particular, this project supports the State Agency of Energy Efficiency to transpose the Ecodesign Directive (2009/125/EC) removing high-energy consuming products from the market through minimum energy performance standards.

 The activities and results of FINTECC policy support in Ukraine are as follows:

-- Drafted six specific industrial product group regulations.
-The product groups covered include electric motors, transformers, fans, directional lighting, pumps and circulators.
-The regulations are currently under inter-ministerial review for approval and governmental adoption.
+- Six specific industrial product group regulations.
+The product groups covered include electric motors, fans, directional lighting, pumps, lamps and circulators.
+The regulations are currently at the final stages of adoption (approval by Cabinet of Ministers of Ukraine).